4nbu/blog_old/source/_posts/Static-Blog-with-Hexo.md

 # Push it to github repo

-Create an account in https://github.com, if you dont have one.
+Create an account in https://github.com, if you don't have one.
 Then create a repository as `<your user id>.github.io` run the following commands in your `project/source` folder.
 ```
 git init
-git commit -m "inialize blog"
+git commit -m "initialize blog"
 git remote add origin git@github.com:<your user id>/<your user id>.github.io.git
 git config --global user.name <your name>
 git config --global user.email <your email id>